What Causes Melting of Material Under Divergent Plate Boundaries

 3.2 Melt Extraction

 Once formed, melt migrates upward through the porous mantle matrix.
-Two primary mechanisms make easier this migration:
+Two primary mechanisms enable this migration:

 - Percolation: Melt moves through interconnected pores in the solid mantle.